Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat

-Bensch et al.~\cite{bensch_physicsinformed_2024} demonstrated that \acp{pinn} can significantly reduce computation time for Cosserat rod models compared to traditional first-principles models.
-Here, the dynamics were not taken into consideration.
-Ristich et al. \cite{ristich_physicsinformed_2025} use the Cosserat PDEs in physics-informed Koopman operators to obtain a model of \acp{scr} suitable for control.
+\hlchangestwo{Bensch et al.~\cite{bensch_physicsinformed_2024} demonstrated that \acp{pinn} can significantly reduce computation time for Cosserat rod statics models compared to traditional first-principles models.} Ristich et al. \cite{ristich_physicsinformed_2025} use the Cosserat PDEs in physics-informed Koopman operators to obtain a model of \acp{scr} suitable for control.
 However, neither of them utilized the models for estimation or control.

 Habich et al.~\cite{habich_generalizable_2025} used a \acf{ddpinn} for nonlinear model predictive control of an articulated soft robot.
 The \ac{ddpinn} \cite{krauss_domaindecoupled_2024}, also used in this work, utilizes ansatz functions to achieve faster training and more stable predictions than the \ac{pinn}-based control approach presented in~\cite{antonelo_physicsinformed_2024}.
 However, the articulated soft robot controlled in~\cite{habich_generalizable_2025} uses five rigid joints actuated by counteracting inflatable bellows, differentiating it from the continuum nature of \acp{scr}.